wmhilton-stoplight/platform-docs/docs/4.-developer-experience/b.getting-started-developer-experience.md

 ### Publishing Documentation

-With your documentation ready, let users experience it by adding this project to an existing hub or [creating a new Hub](c.creating-a-hub.md).
+With your documentation ready, let users experience it by [sharing it](../1.-quickstarts/share-documentation-quickstart.md).